openstreetmap/iD/data/doc/04-gps.md

 For information on how to perform a GPS survey, read [Surveying with a GPS](http://learnosm.org/en/beginner/using-gps/).

-To use a GPX track for mapping, drag and drop the GPX file onto the map map editor.
+To use a GPX track for mapping, drag and drop the GPX file onto the map editor.
 If it's recognized, it will be added to the map as a bright green line.
 Click on the 'Background Settings' menu on the left side to enable, disable, or zoom to this new GPX-powered layer.